-- play with sand, water, clay and dough. - creative activities, including painting, drawing, collage and construction with junk materials.
-Some activities may be messy and aprons are provided. - storytelling and relaxing with a favourite book in the book corner. - Activities which develop manipulative skills threading, cutting, fastening clothes, hammering, screwing and construction with bricks, Lego etc. - activities which develop early reading and mathematical skills, jigsaws, picture matching, recognising and naming shapes and colours. - activities inside and outside to help physical development by regular exercise. - music and drama activities, including organised and spontaneous play making music and listening to it dramatisation of nursery rhymes, songs and stories. - P.E. scheduled P.E. time within school gym hall. - imaginative and social play in the 'home corner'. - activities and experiences which extend your child's knowledge of his/her environment seasonal displays planting seeds, bulbs and plants; cooking and baking opportunities. - improved co-ordination builds up self-confidence and a child also becomes aware of the limits of safety and learns to make decisions on it.
+- play with sand, water, clay and dough. - creative activities, including painting, drawing, collage and construction with junk materials. - storytelling and relaxing with a favourite book in the book corner. - Activities which develop manipulative skills threading, cutting, fastening clothes, hammering, screwing and construction with bricks, Lego etc.

+- activities which develop early reading and mathematical skills, jigsaws, picture matching, recognising and naming shapes and colours. - activities inside and outside to help physical development by regular exercise. - music and drama activities, including organised and spontaneous play making music and listening to it dramatisation of nursery rhymes, songs and stories. - P.E. scheduled P.E. time within school gym hall. - imaginative and social play in the 'home corner'. - activities and experiences which extend your child's knowledge of his/her environment seasonal displays planting seeds, bulbs and plants; cooking and baking opportunities. - improved co-ordination builds up self-confidence and a child also becomes aware of the limits of safety and learns to make decisions on it.